-Key Ingredients
+Key Ingredients and Substitutions

 Prep Overview

-How to Make Pulled BBQ Chicken Sliders
+How to Make Instant Pot Pulled Chicken

-Planning to make this recipe?
-Here’s a quick overview of how it’s done.
+Here’s a quick overview of the process, with the key techniques that make it work.
 Detailed, step-by-step instructions are in the printable recipe card below.

-More Ways To Serve Pulled BBQ Chicken
+Ways to Serve Pulled BBQ Chicken

 Don't Lose This Recipe!